 Although issuers are prohibited from soliciting proxies prior to filing their management proxy circulars, they are not completely handcuffed from responding to an activist in the lead-up to filing.
 Smoothwater Capital Partners LP's (Smoothwater's) proxy contest to replace the board of Equity Financial Holdings Inc. (Equity) in late 2013/early 2014 illustrates the latitude a court may grant to an issuer that responds to an activist prior to filing its proxy materials.
 Smoothwater commenced its proxy contest in reliance on the public broadcast exemption, issuing a press release and then subsequently requisitioning a meeting.
 In response to a Smoothwater press release criticizing the Equity board and Equity's decision to delay the requisitioned meeting, Equity issued a press release defending the actions of its directors and outlining its concerns with Smoothwater's nominees and confirming that a proxy circular was forthcoming.
 The press release was issued before Equity had sent out its management proxy circular but the release confirmed that it was forthcoming.
-Smoothwater challenged the Equity release as an improper solicitation of proxies under the CBCA, claiming that the release constituted a solicitation (that is, a "communication to a shareholder under circumstances reasonably calculated to result in the procurement, withholding or revocation of a proxy"16) prior to the filing of the management proxy circular.
+Smoothwater challenged the Equity release as an improper solicitation of proxies under the CBCA, claiming that the release constituted a solicitation (that is, a "communication to a shareholder under circumstances reasonably calculated to result in the procurement, withholding or revocation of a proxy"23) prior to the filing of the management proxy circular.
 The Ontario Superior Court of Justice held that whether a communication is a solicitation is a question of fact that depends on the nature of the communication and the circumstances of the transmission.
-Looking to the principal purpose of the document, the Court held that the press release was simply a defense of Equity's leadership and of the date that it chose to hold the meeting, and that the release did not encourage shareholders to provide proxies to Equity.17 The Court by no means endorsed issuers launching full scale public campaigns prior to filing their proxy circulars.
-But the Smoothwater contest illustrates that an activist relying on the broadcast exemption cannot in every instance expect to go unchallenged by the issuer in the lead-up to filing the management proxy circular.
+Looking to the principal purpose of the document, the Court held that the press release was simply a defence of Equity's leadership and of the date that it chose to hold the meeting, and that the release did not encourage shareholders to provide proxies to Equity.24 The Smoothwater contest illustrates that an activist relying on the broadcast exemption cannot in every instance expect to go unchallenged by the issuer in the lead-up to filing the management proxy circular.